Positive sectional curvature is not preserved under the Ricci flow in dimensions seven and thirteen: Aloff--Wallach spaces

 \subsection{Cone of positively curved metrics}

-One of the main results in P\"uttmann's article is to determine the two following sets (see Remark~\ref{REM:T2-Metrics}): \begin{itemize} \item the set of $\sec>0$ metrics among $\su{3}$-invariant right $\u{2}$-invariant metrics on $W_{1,1}^7$, \item the set of $\sec>0$ metrics among $\su{3}$-invariant right $\mathsf{T}^{2}$-invariant metrics on $W_{k_1,k_2}^7$ for any pair $k_1,k_2$. \end{itemize} The first set is very easy to describe \cite[Lemma~6.1]{Pue99}.
+One of the main results in P\"uttmann's article is to determine the two following sets (see Remark~\ref{REM:T2-Metrics}): \begin{itemize} \item the set of $\sec>0$ metrics among $\su{3}$-invariant right $\u{2}$-invariant metrics on $W_{1,1}^7$, \item the set of $\sec>0$ metrics among $\su{3}$-invariant right $\mathsf{T}^{2}$-invariant metrics on $W_{k_1,k_2}^7$ for any pair $k_1,k_2$. \end{itemize} The first set is very easy to describe.
+In fact, \cite[Lemma~6.1]{Pue99} gives explicitly the minimum of the sectional curvatures of $\langle\cdot,\cdot\rangle_{t,t,s,s}$, which leads to the following theorem.